Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 ### Mod the hub
 - Take the aforementioned USB hub apart (it slides out when you plug something in the end with a little force) and de-solder all the connectors.
 Save at least one of the small USB 2.0 ones.
+- I suggest using a hot air tool if possible.
+Addind your own flux and leaded solder will make desoldering easier too regardless.

 ![Untitled-1pin](https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW/assets/22563517/575eaa7e-68a8-4790-8bea-ba3762f84eda)